• Skip to main content

 I opened the front door to the smell of piney air and sunlight streaming through the trees.
 Dew glistened on the grass.
 The deer scampered about.
 Bluebirds swooped down and draped ribbons through my hair.

-(I do get carried away sometimes.)
+(I get carried away sometimes.)

 If you’ve ever moved, you know how nice it feels to have the packing and stacking part over and done with.
 Then you sit back, look around at all those boxes screaming for attention, roll up your sleeves and…